Hiking in Japan

 You’re supposed to know the names of locations in English right?
 When in Japan, you should probably go for the Japanese.
 Almost no signs on hiking trails other than Mt.
 Fuji have English anywhere.
 You can stare at those crossroads signs pointing in every direction all you want, but unless someone comes by that you can ask (if you know the names of the places), you’re gonna have to guess.
 Grab your phone (in my case a post-it) and make note of your mountain in kanji and your parking lot or train station in kanji.
 At the very least you can show it to someone and they can point.

 I get a pin from every mountain I climb to stick on my “Japan 100 Famous Mountains” flag and I know a few people who buy their water on the mountain instead of hauling it up (do at your own risk).
-Or maybe you’re just buying a round of Pocari Sweat for the group of hikers who are tickled pink to have a foreigner on the mountain and insisted on buying you lunch (people are just so cool!).
+Or maybe you’re just buying a round of Pocari Sweat for the group of hikers who are tickled pink to have a foreigner on the mountain and insisted on buying you lunch.
+(People are just so cute!)

 Getting to mountains takes some of this virtue as well.
 Public transportation can be limited in some of the more remote areas or you can choose to go to the easily accessible places that proportionately have more crowds.
 Have I told you enough on this blog that I am obsessed with my car and recommend renting one for a jaunt in the countryside?
 Because I really really recommend getting a car and seeing some of the non-touristy countryside!
 That would also mean you can climb anywhere you want, huzzah!
 Is there a downside to this?

-Know where you’re going (don’t be me!), let someone know where you’ll be, take a map, have adequate water and food and first aid, leave no trace, etc. etc. If you want a post specifically on hiking and what I always take with me I’d love to know and make that for you so let me know in the comments below!
+Know where you’re going (don’t be me), let someone know where you’ll be, take a map, have adequate water and food and first aid, etc., etc., etc. You know the drill!
+If you want a post specifically on hiking and what I always take with me I’d love to know and make that for you so let me know!

 Smile, practice your “konnichiwa,” and enjoy the atmosphere of a group of people coming together to revel in the wonders and peace of nature.
 Do you hike?
 What’s it like where you live?
 Let me know below, I’m curious!